keboola/connection-docs/overview/tutorial/load/index.md

 Name your bucket *tutorial*; entering a description is optional.
 Then select the *in*put *Stage* which is used for loading outside data into KBC.
-The distinction between input and output stage is purely conventional differentiation between raw and processed data.
+The distinction between the input and output stage is purely conventional differentiation between raw and processed data.
 Finish by selecting *Backend* that refers to the [backend](/storage/) database storing your data.
 For now, let's use MySQL.